How to get married in Kefalonia

 Our job is to help you navigate the legalities of getting married in Kefalonia.
 We have written this article assuming you are a UK Couple, living in the UK who want to get married abroad.
 Contact your local register office to find out what you need to do if you live in Scotland, Northern Ireland, Isle of Man, Jersey or Guernsey as the rules are slightly different.

-It does not matter what nationality you are - if you have the desire to get married in Kefalonia please get in touch and we will be happy to help you.
+It does not matter what nationality or gender you are - if you have the desire to get married in Kefalonia please get in touch and we will be happy to help you.

 There are 3 ways to have a wedding abroad.